-- Lung infections, such as bronchitis and pneumonia
+Lung infections, such as bronchitis and pneumonia

-- Coughing and wheezing
+Coughing and wheezing

 How to avoid secondhand smoke

-- If your state does not currently have a smoking ban in place, choose to eat in restaurants that are smoke-free.
+If your state or local government does not currently require smoke-free workplaces, choose to eat in restaurants that are smoke-free.
 Nonsmoking sections do not provide protection from secondhand smoke.

 When you travel, stay in smoke-free hotels and rent smoke-free cars.